 - Try not to ask your child lots of questions about school.

-- Use a communication book with your child’s class teacher or aide to help provide a link between school and home.
+- Use a communication book or exchange regular emails with your child’s class teacher or aide to make the link between school and home.
 This can help to highlight a potential problem or solve any problems quickly.

-- Ask for your child to be given a buddy to support him at school.
+- Ask for your child to have a buddy to support her at school.

-- A help card is a visual reminder to your child to ask an adult for help when he needs it.
-A help card can help your child feel less stressed and anxious when he gets overwhelmed.
+- Give your child a help card.
+This is a visual reminder to your child to ask an adult for help when she needs it.
+A help card can help your child feel less stressed and anxious when she gets overwhelmed.

-- A short, timed break during which your child can do her favourite activity or destress for a few minutes might help.
-If your child doesn’t speak much, a ‘break’ card that she can use when things feel overwhelming might help.
+- Ask the teacher to give your child short, timed breaks during which your child can do his favourite activity or de-stress for a few minutes.
+If your child doesn’t speak much, a ‘break’ card that he can use when things feel overwhelming might help.

 Video Getting ready to start school

-In this video, parents of children with ASD talk about getting their children ready to start at different kinds of schools.
+In this video, parents of children with autism spectrum disorder (ASD) talk about getting their children ready to start at different kinds of schools.
 One mum describes starting school as a ‘huge change’.
 They all talk about the importance of early planning and preparation.

-One mum says she created a visual social story for her son, with pictures of teachers, classrooms and other important areas, such as the toilet.
+One mum says she created a visual Social Story™ for her son, with pictures of teachers, classrooms and other important areas, like the toilet.